 The Internet has changed the way tenants and landlords interact.
 Be sure to embrace modern technology not only for the convenience but also for the fact that it opens up a wider pool of tenants.
 List your rental on Zillow and Craigslist.
 Perform screenings online and even collect rent online.
 Don’t forget the rental itself.
 Adding smart locks and smart thermostats can save you and your tenants hundreds.
 Your tenants will appreciate these modern touches.

 Tip #5 – Get adequate insurance coverage

 You already know you need to insure your property but does it cover loss of income?
 Rental insurance is typically referred to as Dwelling policies.
 You should opt for a DP-3 policy as these include full replacement costs.
-Also consider additional liability protection via an umbrella policy.
-Always require tenants to get their own renter’s policy to cover their belongings.
+Also, consider additional liability protection via an umbrella policy.
+It is a very cost effective way to protect your assets from a catastrophic loss.
+Finally, always require tenants to get their own renter’s policy to cover their belongings.
 Landlord policies do not cover personal belongings.

 Tip #6 – Do a video walkthrough

 It is invaluable to have video proof if there is ever a dispute about the condition of the property!
 Always perform a walkthrough during move ins and move outs using your smart phone.
 Take a general video and make sure to get photos of actual damages to include in your final report to the tenant.
 Always use a checklist to make sure you capture everything.

 Tip #7 – Run credit and background checks